xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __fp32 tcp_load[4]__
-> xArm tcp load, only available in socket way and  enable_report is true and report_type is 'rich'
+> xArm tcp load, only available in socket way
 >
 > :return: fp32[4]{weight, x, y, z}

 __int collision_sensitivity__
-> The sensitivity value of collision, only available in socket way and  enable_report is true and report_type is 'rich'
+> The sensitivity value of collision, only available in socket way

 __int teach_sensitivity__
-> The sensitivity value of drag and teach, only available in socket way and enable_report is true and report_type is 'rich'
+> The sensitivity value of drag and teach, only available in socket way

 __int device_type__
-> Device type, only available in socket way and  enable_report is true and report_type is 'rich'
+> Device type, only available in socket way

 __int axis__
-> Axis number, only available in socket way and enable_report is true and report_type is 'rich'
+> Axis number, only available in socket way

 __unsigned char version[30]__